CELEBRATING THE POWER OF CREATIVITY

-The CREATE Festival features a full-day line-up of art, tech, workshops, panels, performances, awards, parties and opportunities to experience the newest trends in creativity and innovation.
+Join us for two days of art, tech, workshops, talks, performances, awards, parties and opportunities to experience the newest trends in creativity and innovation.
 CREATE is a mashup of connectivity, interactivity and inspiration, showcasing the year’s most innovative work in the Creative Industries.

 PRESENTED BY THE PITTSBURGH TECHNOLOGY COUNCIL